Table of Contents

 What customization options are available within LightMesh?

-LightMesh supports custom schema fields, allowing teams to track attributes such as device models, ownership, or site-specific metadata.
+LightMesh supports custom schema fields, allowing teams to track custom attributes such as device models, ownership, or site-specific metadata.

 Can schemas for subnets or IP assignments be customized?